-CAUTION: Many repairs may only be done by a certified service technician.
-You must only perform troubleshooting and simple repairs as authorized in your product documentation, or as directed by the online or telephone service and support team.
+- CAUTION: Many repairs may only be done by a certified service technician.
+You should only perform troubleshooting and simple repairs as authorized in your product documentation, or as directed by the online or telephone service and support team.
 Damage due to servicing that is not authorized by Dell is not covered by your warranty.
-Read and follow the safety instructions that came with the product.

-CAUTION: If your configuration uses fiber optic cables, remember that they are fragile.
-Bending, twisting, folding, or pinching fiber optic cables can cause damage to the cables, degraded performance, or loss of data.
+Read and follow the safety instructions that came with the product. - CAUTION: If your configuration uses fiber-optic cables, remember that they are fragile.
+Bending, twisting, folding, or pinching fiber-optic cables can cause damage to the cables, degraded performance, or loss of data.
 To prevent damage, do not twist, fold, pinch, or step on the cables.
-Do not bend the cables in less than a 5 cm (2") radius.

-- 1. Take the desired RAID controller module offline. - 2.
-Disconnect the cables connected to the RAID controller module. - 3.
-Push down on the release tab and pull the release lever away from the chassis. - 4.
-Hold the release lever and pull the module away from the chassis.
+Do not bend the cables in less than a 5 cm (2 inch) radius. - 1.
+If small form-factor pluggable (SFP) transceivers are present, record the ports in which they are installed, and remove them. - 2.
+Take the desired RAID controller module offline. - 3.
+Disconnect the cables connected to the RAID controller module.
+If fiber-optic cables are present, it may be necessary to partially remove the RAID controller module using the two release levers.
+Opening the release levers makes it easier to press down the fiber-optic cable release tab.
+If the system is still running, do not disturb the second RAID controller module. - 4.
+Push down on the release tab and pull the release lever away from the chassis. - 5.
+Grasp the release lever and pull the module away from the chassis. - NOTE: To avoid damage to the sensitive EMI contacts on the RAID controller module, do not stack RAID controller modules.

-Figure 15.
+Figure 17.
 Removing and Installing a RAID Controller Module

-1. RAID controller module
+- a.
+RAID controller module

-2. release tab
+- b. release tab

-3. release lever
+- c. release lever